Hornbill-Docs/data-imports-guide/data-imports-guide/assets/authentication.md

 - Click `Create Key`.

 :::note
 For Manage Engine integrations the 'client id' and 'client secret' will need to be set up [here](https://api-console.zoho.com).
-Please select a server based application when setting up and if the Key Safe Key is revoked a new sever based applicaiton will need to be created and the 'client id' and 'client secret' will need to be updated as the refresh token is only generated once.
+Please select a server based application when setting up and if the Key Safe Key is revoked a new sever based application will need to be created and the 'client id' and 'client secret' will need to be updated as the refresh token is only generated once.
 :::

 ### Key Type - Username + Password